SWIFT MT103 Field 23B — Bank Operation Code

 Which 23B code is used most?

 CRED — standard customer credit transfer.
-SPAY/SPRI are reserved for premium same-day services agreed bilaterally between banks.
+It is used in effectively all cross-border customer payments.
+SPAY and SPRI are reserved for premium same-day services agreed bilaterally between specific banks.
+CRTS is for bank-to-bank test messages.
+SSTD is rarely used.

 Get 100 free credits — track unlimited SWIFT payments